top of page

 to Build Healthier Communities

 In an effort to build healthier communities for all of us, we must ensure equitable access to services and resources.
-This includes addressing systemic racism, and building cultural sensitivity and safety for Indigenous community members, and for other marginalized groups.
-In addition, we must focus on impacting the social determinants of health through appropriate policy advancements.
+This includes addressing systemic racism, building cultural sensitivity and safety for Indigenous community members, and for other marginalized groups.
+In addition, we must focus on addressing the social determinants of health through appropriate policy advancements.

 bottom of page